 The term Giclée (pronounced "Zhee-clay") Print refers to fine art reproductions made with museum quality materials using a professional large-format ink-jet printer.
 During the printing process, a series of tiny spray nozzles emits millions of droplets per second.
 Because of the way the drops are sprayed and mixed, you get a wider range of color than almost any other type of print available on the market.
-My absract art prints are available on canvas or paper.

 What sizes are available?

 Giclee prints of each painting are available in sizes from 15" x 15" up to 48" x 48" or 56" x 42" for horizontal and vertical.
 If you need an even larger size, email Lynne@artbylt.com.
 We can also split the image in two and make a diptych (two pieces hung side by side):

 How is an abstract print on canvas made?